s41nn0n/mailit/readme.md

 You can [run it from docker as well](https://hub.docker.com/r/dthree/mailit/), using environmental variables or passing it the `config.json`.

+## Auth

+This service defaults to no authentication.
+I can't and won't try to guess your flavor.

+Mailit uses express.
+The file ./middleware.js at the root of the directory exposes the app so you can add middleware hooks for auth logic.

 ## Why?

  - Security.
 Mailit can act as a relay for a secured environment so emails can be sent.
 Opening a REST API over HTTP to a DMZ can be better than opening several email ports directly outbound.